mmaaaff/DATA130051-Lab1-Fashion-MNIST-NNFromScratch/README.md

 ## Utilizing MyDL

-If you want to explore the package furthur and build something else, here is a brief instruction.
+If you want to explore the package further and build something else, here is a brief instruction.
 In general it is similar to Pytorch.

 - Creating **MyTensor** objects: